maidsafe-archive/MaidSafe-Vault/docs/Personas-Account-Transfer-Fields.md

 | ChunkName | `storage nodes info`s |
 | --------- | --------------------- |

-storage node info has id and the status (online / offline) for node storing the chunck.
+storage node info has id and the status (online / offline) for the node storing the chunck.

 ##Storage node manager